exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-4.md

 ---
-title: "Fibonacci Foil, and Milestones"
+title: "Fibonacci Foil, and a Milestone"
 description: "Introduction to custom theory creation."
 author: "prop"
 contributors: "the Amazing Community"